 A: A living wage is measured in relation to the cost of living within a country, which is why the general salary in Denmark is higher than in Thailand or Peru.
 We pay wages based on the local markets of the countries in which our employees work.
-Our fair wages cover living costs, and take into account each employee’s experience and expertise.
-It is also important that the wages won’t interfere with local business outside of prison.
+Our fair wages cover living costs and take into account each employee’s experience and expertise.
+It is also important that the wages do not interfere with local businesses outside of prison.
 Applying Danish living wages within Thailand or Peru would disturb local competition.
-To ensure a long term and sustainable business model for everyone involved, we need to respect local market rates while being socially responsible, and provide fair wages.
+To ensure a long-term and sustainable business model for everyone involved, we need to respect local market rates, while being socially responsible, and provide fair wages.

-Q: Are the women you employ forced into labour?
+Q: Are the women you employ forced into labor?

 A: It is crucial to us that the women we employ choose to work for us voluntarily.
-It is widely recognized amongst the international community and labor organizations that access to good jobs and skill development in prison are driving factors to improve mental health and to secure reintegration into society.
+It is widely recognized amongst the international community and labor organizations that access to good jobs and skill development in prison are driving factors to improving mental health and to securing reintegration into society.

-To make sure that working conditions are up to standards, we have consistently consulted experts from organisations such as the ILO Convention Against Forced Labor and The United Nations Standard Minimum Rules for the Treatment of Prisoners.
+To make sure that working conditions are up to standards, we are consistently consulting experts from organizations such as the ILO Convention Against Forced Labor and The United Nations Standard Minimum Rules for the Treatment of Prisoners.